Properties of sound

 |Material||Speed of sound (m/s)|

 One wavelength is the distance between two identical points in the wave cycle i.e. the distance between the point of peak compression and the next peak compression.
-The wavelength is inversely proportional to the frequency but, as the frequency is set by the transducer, it is more often proportional to the velocity of the soundwave.
+The wavelength is inversely proportional to the frequency and proportional to the velocity of the sound wave.
+In ultrasound imaging, however, the frequency is set by the transducer so it is mainly the velocity that affects the wavelength.

 f = frequency